 The course is aimed at developing students’ in-depth understanding of family firms’ core strategic decisions and capacity to contribute to consequent transition processes, in such a way as to prepare them to take key responsibilities in the future as family and non-family members involved in ownership, governance, leadership and management or as service providers within banks, private equity funds, consulting companies.

-Given these goals, the course is highly interactive and centered on complex decision - making processes, with a special focus on case discussions and distinguished live testimonials from family firms in made in Italy industries as well as from other institutions supporting family businesses, and with the opportunity for students to take part into a team field project.
+Given these goals, the course is highly interactive and centered on complex decision making processes, with a special focus on case discussions and distinguished live testimonials from family firms in made in Italy industries as well as from other institutions supporting family businesses, and with the opportunity to take part into a team field project.

 - Family business: relevance, original traits, main issues.